bjoern-hempel/js-reinforcement-learning-framework/README.md

 As we suspected above: a<sub>0</sub> is the winner and with the maximum value of Q (Q<sub>s=0,a=0</sub> = 1).
 The variable discountRate is uninteresting in this case, since we only consider one iteration step.
 If we increase the iteration step to a number higher than 1, the discountRate determines the importance of future rewards: A factor of 0 makes the agent "short-sighted" by considering only the current rewards, while a factor of close to 1 makes him strive for a high long-term reward.

-The situation does not change if we look at the current state more far-sightedly:
+The situation does not change if we look at the current state more long-sighted:

 ```javascript
 var discountRate = 0.9;